 I found these cards in the attic of my grandfather and I’m not sure whether or not they are real as I don’t collect cards

-And note that eBay requires that sellers list a card as a reprint if there is a question about authenticity.
-Here’s a real listing which is usually how they are advertised:
+Note that eBay requires that sellers list a card as a reprint if there is a question about authenticity.
+Here’s a real listing, which is usually how they are advertised:

 This card is being offered on consignment as an unknown vintage reprint and sold to the highest bidder.
 Looking at this card carefully, I can say it definitely looks vintage and factory made like a real card with actual wear when compared to a vintage Topps card from the 1950’s era.
 This card is not a modern reprint or a DIY copy.